 Our research participants need to be given the same cognitive advantage we allow ourselves as researchers.
 Our research findings will be open to interpretation for communities, and we must allow that we may have no control over how it happens or to what effect.

 And, perhaps more importantly, just because my research findings may benefit me, it does not automatically mean that it will benefit everyone in the community.
 The ethical disguise of benefit-sharing may distract us from the actual task of appreciating how it may also affect people negatively.
 Granted, my research was possible because of the generosity of my research participants and the trust they had put in me, but would it really be fair to foist my research findings on them and assume they wanted answers for the questions they did not ask?
 And what about the questions they did ask?

-Ankita Shrestha is a Marie Skłodowska-Curie WEGO-ITN PhD research fellow at the University of Oslo.
+Ankita Shrestha is a Marie Skłodowska-Curie WEGO-ITN PhD research fellow at the University of Oslo, who has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 764908.
+Her research focuses on processes of agrarian transformation and water governance in Maharashtra from a feminist perspective.
 Her doctoral research explores concept of the political subject in Nepal.